IMAGES OF WOKING IN THE 1920s AND 1930s

 Surrey History Centre is home to two wonderful collections of glass plate negatives from the 1920s and 1930s, chiefly the work of prolific Woking photographer, Sidney Francis.
 The first collection (SHC ref 7095) was purchased by Guildford Local Studies Library from a local collector who discovered the negatives in a garden shed back in 1991!
 More recently, a further 18 boxes of plates (SHC ref 9524) were presented by the family of the late Lyndon Davies.
 A local historian and ‘an incorrigible collector’, Mr Davies had amassed a large collection of Sidney Francis photographs, including a donation of glass negatives from the photographer’s widow, Edith Francis.

 Although a resident of Woking for many decades, Francis was born Sidney Francis Patient in Southwark on 8 October 1891.
 Little is known of his early life but, by the time of the 1911 census, he was working as a photographer’s assistant and living with his grandmother in Crawley, Sussex.
 In 1920, Francis married Edith Heasyman in Maidstone, and from 1923 they lived in Woking, at 88 Maybury Road, where he also ran a photography business.
 In 1932, Francis opened a studio in Commercial Road.
 In addition to his work as a portrait and wedding photographer, he also undertook commercial projects for the local newspaper and local businesses.

-Once the negatives have been sorted and cleaned, they will be digitised and made available to a wider audience.
-For now, we are pleased to present some images from the collection.
 If you have any information about the people and places in the photos, please get in touch!

 Click on any of the images below to see a larger version.